 Recognizing the political benefits that come from offering free goods to their constituents, lawmakers on both sides of the aisle have been reluctant to curb the ballooning welfare state.

 As a result, politicians and the media have squabbled over the “morality” of reforming welfare for decades, blasting such a move as “cruel, heartless and inhumane”.
-On the contrary, reforming welfare should be a moral obligation of government.
+On the contrary, reforming welfare is a moral obligation of government.

-Mick Mulvaney, a former South Carolina congressman and President Trump’s budget director, said as much in his testimony before the House Budget Committee in May.
+Mick Mulvaney, a former South Carolina congressman turned President Trump’s budget director, said as much in his testimony before the House Budget Committee in May.

 “This is a moral document and here’s the moral side: If I take money from you and have no intention of ever giving it back, that’s not debt — that is theft,” Mulvaney said.
 “If I take money from you and show you how I can pay it back to you — that is debt.”